What’s a Doula? 4 Reasons Doulas are Beneficial to Surrogacy

 In the case of a surrogacy birth, the doula provides support and guidance to both the gestational carrier, as well as the intended parents.

-While doulas do not provide medical care, they are trained to provide continuous one-on-one care, as well as provide information, physical and emotional support to a woman giving birth and her partners and intended parents.
+While doulas do not provide medical care, they are trained to provide continuous one-on-one care, as well as provide information, and physical and emotional support to the woman giving birth and her partners and intended parents.

 Why do women use doulas?